stephenlb/pubnub-mongo-pipe/blog.md

 ## Remaining Details

-This blog entry was intended to give you a quick skim over the details on how the `mongopipe` ruby gem works and what is invovled in coordinating the embeddable mobile HTML5 animated map.
+This blog entry was intended to give you a quick skim over the details on how the `mongopipe` ruby gem works and what is involved in coordinating the embeddable mobile HTML5 animated map.

 If you have any more questions please tweet [@PubNub](http://twitter.com/PubNub).